Course Introduction to Programming

 }

-In the above code, the first condition will be tested.
-If it is true, its respective code will be executed and the whole if-else-if chain will be interrupted because the next condition will not even be tested.
-If not, then the second condition will be tested.
+In the code above, the first condition will be tested.
+If it is true, its respective code will be executed and the entire if-else-if chain will be interrupted, as the next condition will not even be tested.
+Otherwise, the second condition will be tested.
 If it is true, then its respective code will be executed and the chain will be interrupted.
-Otherwise, then the third condition will be tested, and so on.
-If all conditions are false then the code within the else will be executed.
+If not, then the third condition will be tested, and so on.
+If all conditions are false, then the code contained within the else will be executed.

-This way, to solve the exercise presented at the start of this class by the second method, we will have the following code:
+Thus, to solve the exercise presented above using the second method, we will have the following code:

 if( x >= 7){ // checks if x is greater than or equal to 7